Guide to our Curriculum

 We use a range of approaches to ensure that all our children become confident and enthusiastic readers.
 One approach is through the teaching of phonics.
-Teachers follow the 'Letters and Sounds' scheme of work to teach phonics supported by 'Phonics Bug' resources in the classroom.
+Teachers follow Read Write Inc to teach phonics supported by 'Phonics Bug' resources in the classroom.
 All children in Year 1 take a Phonics Screening Test each June to check upon their standard of their phonics knowledge.

 Information about Phonics Bug can be found HERE.

 Information about the Year 1 Phonics Screening Test can be found HERE.